 Created in 2006 to allow companies to accept online and mobile payments from buyers around the world, 2Checkout currently serves over 20,000 clients worldwide.
 The company was acquired by Verifone in September 2020.
 We chose it as the best for selling internationally because it offers localized buying experiences for customers in over 200 countries and territories and supports nearly 100 currencies.

 2Checkout offers a payment gateway called 2Sell that accepts all major credit cards and payments, including MasterCard, Visa, American Express, JCB, and PayPal.
-It also supports payments in 15 languages and 100 different currencies.
-Users can host their own checkout page, set recurring transactions, compile payment history reports, and integrate the platform with over 120 ecommerce platforms, shopping carts, and invoicing systems.
+It also supports payments in nearly 30 languages and 100 different currencies.
+Users can host their own checkout page, set recurring transactions, compile payment history reports, and integrate the platform with many different ecommerce platforms, shopping carts, and invoicing systems.

 2Checkout also lets merchants sell services, digital products, physical products, and subscriptions and features an account updater to keep customer information up to date.
 It also offers global customers mobile-friendly localized buying experiences, coupons and discounts, and comes with shopping cart templates and tools to help boost conversions.
 2Checkout also offers users a commerce dashboard with instant insights into sales and other customer metrics.